JoeldelPilar/Planning-Poker/frontend/README.md

 - When working in a new team we point out the importance of having stand-ups and retros<br>
   if not scrum, in some way similar.
 - Recap team effort often/weekly, get a feeling for the work-load the team can handle.
-- Work in smaller chunks and adjust, this helps deliver estimations.
+- Work in smaller chunks and adjust, this helps to estimate time to delivery.